guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

 * Customize the target index name if required (eg. for example if you use the customization tool to change the default index name
 * Choose between Python Data Processing, or Perl Data Processing

-This Python tool is available in the "resources" directory of the Nmon Core Application (as gzip file, uncompress the script before launching)
+The "create_agent.py" Python tool is available in Git: https://github.com/guilhemmarchand/TA-nmon

 **Notice for updating the application: using this tool is upgrade resilient, you can create your package and repeat this operation for future release update**